-- 204. Monetary and Banking Policy.
+204. Monetary and Banking Policy.
 Second semester.
 3 credits.

 Prerequisite, 48.
-The exercise of control over currency and credit; policies of control by central banks and governments, with special emphasis upon the U. S. Treasury and the Federal Reserve System. - 206.
-LABOR PROBLEMS.
-Second semester.
+The exercise of control over currency and credit; policies of control by central banks and governments, with special emphasis upon the U.S. Treasury and the Federal Reserve System.

+206. LABOR PROBLEMS.
+Either semester.
 3 credits.

-The position of labor in modern industrial society; problems of the wage - 208.
-Public Finance.
+The position of labor in modern industrial society; problems of the wage system, trade unionism and labor law.

+208. Public Finance.
 Second semester.
 3 credits.